The Hold Harmless Act

-- 2016: Medicare Part B premiums inflated by 16.11 percent while Social Security did NOT release a COLA for that year.
+- 2016: Medicare Part B premium grew by 16.11% while Social Security did NOT release a COLA for that year.

-The result: Medicare Part B premiums rose to $121.80 a month, but due to the Hold Harmless Act every retiree was “held harmless”.
+The result: The Medicare Part B premium rose to $121.80 a month, but due to the Hold Harmless Act every retiree was “held harmless”.
 Meaning their Part B premiums stayed at $104.90 a month and their Social Security benefit remained at the same.

-- 2017: Medicare Part B premiums inflated by 10 percent making that premium total $134.00 a month while Social Security’s COLA was 0.3 percent or $5.00 on average a month.
+- 2017: The Medicare Part B premium grew by another by 10% making that premium total $134.00 a month while Social Security’s COLA was 0.3 percent or $5.00 on average a month.

 The result: Again, the Hold Harmless Act was implemented, and every retiree realized only a $5.00 a month increase in their Medicare Part B premiums while their Social Security benefit remained the same again for a 3rd consecutive year.

-- 2018: Medicare did not have an increase in Part B premiums while Social Security released a 2.0 percent COLA or roughly $5.00 a month increase for the average Social Security recipient.
+- 2018: Medicare did not have an increase in the Part B premium while Social Security released a 2.0% COLA or roughly $5.00 a month increase for the average Social Security recipient.

-The result: Retirees who were Held Harmless in 2017 realized an increase in Medicare Part B premiums to $134.00 a month while their Social Security COLA was consumed by as much as 88 percent.
+The result: Retirees who were Held Harmless in 2017 realized an increase in Medicare Part B premiums to $134.00 a month while their Social Security COLA was consumed by as much as 88%.

-The Hold Harmless Act, for the past 4 years, has worked flawlessly for many retirees.
+The Hold Harmless Act, for these 4 years, worked flawlessly for many retirees.
 Due to its construction the majority of retirees realized a Medicare premium that remained almost constant even though their Social Security benefit never increased.

 Here is a chart breaking down the last 4 years: